-Details of vehicle weights are found below, and are presented in the manner prescribed in the European Standard EN1646-2 for Payloads.
-All weights are in kilograms (kg).
+Details of vehicle weights are found below, and are presented in the manner prescribed in the European Union Masses & Dimensions Directive 92/21/EEC.

 Take care to ensure that heavy loads are stored low down in bed boxes and low cupboards, and distribute weight evenly side to side as far as possible.